cabalamat/catwiki/data/catwiki/meowcat/Goals of MeowCat.md

 ## Three original concepts

-The ideas around [SiteBox](Sitebox) stemmed from what were originally three separate ideas for projects in my mind:
+The ideas around [MeowCat](home) stemmed from what were originally three separate ideas for projects in my mind:

-* **Concept 1 -- MeowCat**: Anti-censorship software that would enable secure private communication and anonymous public communication (this concept I called **MeowCat**)
+* **Concept 1 -- ???**: Anti-censorship software that would enable secure private communication and anonymous public communication (this concept I called **MeowCat**)

-* **Concept 2 -- SiteBox**: A "website in a box" site (hence the name **SiteBox**) containing a blog, a wiki, and other tools that a group of people who want to communicate/collaborate on the internet might want.
+* **Concept 2 -- ????**: A "website in a box" site (hence the name **SiteBox**) containing a blog, a wiki, and other tools that a group of people who want to communicate/collaborate on the internet might want.
 Think of it as [Wordpress](https://wordpress.com/) but with a built-in wiki.

 * **Concept 3** (no name): A platform for writing books and technical documentation, ideally collaboratively.
 Think of a web-based front-end to [Pandoc](http://johnmacfarlane.net/pandoc/) coupled with an intuitive user interface to [Git](http://git-scm.com/) and [Github](https://github.com/)-like functionality.
 [GitBook](https://www.gitbook.io/) is a project along these lines. *"Github for writers"* might be a good slogan for this part of the project.